Last updated on January 23rd, 2024 at 02:18 am

 An analog to digital video converter is the solution to send VHS to a PC without a capture device attached to your computer.

 This converter is called VHS digital converter box by some manufacturers.

-It is a self-contained compact device with comes with an LCD screen to allow you to preview video footage that is being captured.
+It is a self-contained compact device that comes with an LCD screen to allow you to preview video footage as it is captured.

 How Does a VHS Digital Converter Work?